-On or around the beginning of 2013, Academy Award winning actress, Octavia Spenser started advertising Sensa on TV and other media after the Actress credited Sensa with helping her lose weight for the Academy Awards.
-But, as reported by the website Hollywood Reporter, Sensa has cut their ties with Ms Spenser, resulting in Ms. Spenser taking legal action against Sensa.
-Read the article for the details.
+At or around the beginning of 2013, Academy Award-winning actress Octavia Spenser started advertising Sensa on TV and other media after the Actress credited Sensa with helping her lose weight for the Academy Awards.
+But, as reported by the website Hollywood Reporter, Sensa has cut its ties with Ms. Spenser, resulting in Ms. Spenser taking legal action against Sensa.

 How Much Does Sensa Cost?

-Sensa is no longer being sold but when it was, the website was offering a free 2 month starter kit – BUT if you do not cancel within 30 days you will be charged $89.95 AND you'll be “enrolled” in an auto ship program where they send Sensa to you each month (at a cost of about $59.95 a month).
-To opt out of this you MUST SEND BACK THE BOTTLES of Sensa (even if they are empty they say) to not be charged.
+Sensa is no longer being sold but when it was, the website was offering a free 2-month starter kit – BUT if you do not cancel within 30 days, you will be charged $89.95, AND you'll be “enrolled” in an auto-ship program where they send Sensa to you each month (at the cost of about $59.95 a month).
+To opt out of this, you MUST SEND BACK THE BOTTLES of Sensa (even if they are empty, they say) to not be charged.
 So, you will have to pay to send them back!

 Sensa Side Effects

-In healthy people Sensa is likely very safe.
-I was unable to find any side effects for Sensa from the research I saw.
+In healthy people, Sensa is likely very safe.
+I could not find any side effects for Sensa from the research I saw.
 On the website TopClassActions.com some people have reported that Sensa knocked out the sense of taste and caused leg cramps.
-It's hard to know how prevalent these side effects are, or if they are really side effects of Sensa itself.
+It's hard to know how prevalent these side effects are or if they are really side effects of Sensa itself.

 Other Sensa Supplements

-Those words sounds impressive however I see no published peer reviewed proof listed for any of the Sensa Supplements.
+Those words sound impressive.
+However, I see no published peer-reviewed proof listed for any of the Sensa Supplements.
 In my opinion, They were just added “profit centers” to get people to spend more.
-Let me speak a little bit on each of the Sensa supplements below.
+Let me speak a little bit about each of the Sensa supplements below.